 The Distinguished Alumni award is the highest honor that can be granted to an alumnus or alumna of Emporia State University by the ESU Alumni Association.
 Awarded each fall during Homecoming, it recognizes the outstanding professional accomplishments of ESU's finest graduates.
 Since the inception of the award program in 1960, more than 200 alumni have received the award.
-See the links at right to read about past recipients.

 Candidates are nominated for the Distinguished Alumni award by alumni and current and retired ESU faculty.
 As much information as possible is gathered on each candidate.
 The information is evaluated and an initial selection is made by a committee representing alumni and faculty.
 The Alumni Association Board of Directors approves or makes final selection of those who will receive the award.
 A maximum of five alumni can receive the award in a given year.